SYRIA CRISIS RESPONSE

 The vast majority of Syrian refugees are being hosted in Lebanon, Jordan, Turkey, Iraq and Egypt.
 Host countries are struggling to deal with the influx, services are over-stretched, and there is a shortfall of funding for agencies working to respond to the needs of the displaced populations.

-As a church we are supporting World Vision Australia and Preemptive Love, funding the provision of lifesaving humanitarian assistance to displaced people across Syria.
+As a church we are supporting World Vision Australia, funding the provision of lifesaving humanitarian assistance to displaced people across Syria.
 All donations to this appeal will be directed to these agencies to help contribute to their life-saving work in the region.
 Every donation will make a difference!

 The current refugee crisis is something we simply cannot ignore.

 Global forced displacement is at a record high.
 In 2015, 65.3 million people were displaced from their homes by conflict and persecution (UNHCR).